-BASSETT FURNITURE INDUSTRIES, INC. AUDIT COMMITTEE CHARTER JUNE 25, 2002
+BASSETT FURNITURE INDUSTRIES, INC. Audit Committee Charter January 26, 2004

-The Audit Committee's primary functions are to monitor and to review on behalf of the Board of Directors the Corporation's financial reports and financial reporting structure; internal control structure regarding finance, accounting and financial reporting; external audit and scope of other work by the Corporation's independent auditors; and compliance with law.
-The Audit Committee (the "Committee") reports to the full Board of Directors on all matters within the Committee's responsibilities.
+The purpose of the Audit Committee (the "Committee") is to represent and assist the Board of Directors in the general oversight of the Corporation's accounting and financial reporting processes, audits of the financial statements, and internal control and audit functions.
+The Committee reports to the full Board of Directors on all matters within the Committee's responsibilities.
 The Committee will not infringe on and does not undertake to supervise or control activities and functions properly belonging to the senior management of the Corporation in the normal operations of the Corporation.

-The Committee shall be composed of no fewer than three directors, each of whom shall be financially literate, and at least one of whom shall have accounting or related financial management expertise, in each case as required from time to time by the audit committee standards of NASDAQ.
-The Board of Directors shall interpret these requirements and determine such qualifications of Committee members in its business judgment.
-Furthermore, the Committee shall be composed entirely of directors who are independent within the meaning of the audit committee independence standards of NASDAQ, as determined by the Board of Directors.
+The Committee shall be composed of no fewer than three directors determined by the Board of Directors to meet the independence and financial literacy requirements of The NASDAQ Stock Market, Inc. ("NASDAQ") and applicable federal law.
+Appointment of the Committee, including the designation of the Chairperson of the Committee and the designation of any Committee members as "audit committee financial experts", shall be made on an annual basis by the Board of Directors.
 The Committee shall review and reassess the adequacy of its charter annually.
 The Committee shall cause to be provided to NASDAQ such appropriate written confirmation concerning these matters as NASDAQ may from time to time require.

-The independent auditors shall be ultimately accountable to the Committee and the Board of Directors on all matters pertaining to their engagement, and the independent auditors shall report to the Committee as the Board of Directors' representative.
+The independent auditors shall be ultimately accountable to the Committee on all matters pertaining to their engagement, and the independent auditors shall report to the Committee as the Board of Directors' representative.
 The Committee shall encourage open communication among the Committee, independent auditors, internal audit and the Corporation's management regarding matters within the Committee's responsibilities.
 The Committee shall establish a calendar incorporating regular reporting items it requires from independent auditors and the senior management during the fiscal year.